ProjectEvergreen/greenwood/www/pages/about/how-it-works.md

 safari 12.1
 samsung 9.2
 ```

+This is all essentially made possible by the amazing work of the [caniuse.com](https://caniuse.com/) which you can visit to get up to date information on what features major browsers now.
+The more you know! ⭐

 > _It is our goal to make IE11 / legacy browser support opt-in through [differential loading](https://github.com/ProjectEvergreen/greenwood/issues/9) so that by default Greenwood would be exclusively "evergreen"._